 - Living Prop: While they rarely have actual plot importance, they often can be seen on background.

-- Those Two Guys: It almost seems they are only orderlies in this hospital; though they (mostly Pasha) can appear individually.
+- Those Two Guys: It almost seems these two are only orderlies in this hospital; though Pasha sometimes appears individually.

 - The Ghost: While she did appear in person at several occasion, she mostly exist offscreen.

-- Recurring Extra: Unlike orderlies, she rarely even appears in person; but she lasts trough whole series.
+- Recurring Extra: Unlike orderlies, she rarely appears in person; but she lasts trough whole series.